Agent Zero — ERC-8004 Trust Filter

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-It explicitly states 'Use this to size the market and see where capability density is growing,' providing clear context for when to use.
-It does not directly contrast with siblings or mention when not to use, but the purpose is well-defined.
+The description explicitly says 'Use this to size the market and see where capability density is growing,' which provides clear context for when to use the tool.
+It does not explicitly state when not to use it or name alternatives, but the sibling tool names (get_agent_summary, get_leaderboards) imply that this tool is for aggregate stats, not detailed agent data.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.